 Indian Rupee Opens Strong Against The U.S. Dollar

-Rupee appreciated nine paise to open at Rs 82.65 against the U.S. dollar
+Rupee appreciated 18 paise to open at Rs 82.40 against the greenback

-Indian rupee opened strong against the U.S. dollar amid the easing in the greenback and the Treasury yields after softer jobs data.
+The Indian rupee opened strong against the U.S. dollar on Tuesday as dovish comments from a key Fed official pulled both the greenback and US yields lower.

-The local currency appreciated nine paise to open at Rs 82.65 against the U.S. dollar on Monday.
-It closed at Rs 82.74 against the greenback on Friday, according to Bloomberg data.
+The local currency strengthened 18 paise to open at Rs 82.40 against the U.S. dollar.
+It closed at Rs 82.58 on Monday, according to Bloomberg data.

-Reliance Securities expected the rupee to open marginally stronger on Monday as dollar and the benchmark bond yields fell after softer jobs report.

 Opinion